Kiteboarding: Arbitrary atmosphere volume swept by the kite

 The kite is a peculiar sail because it can be swept arbitrarily through the atmosphere, usually in specific patterns, so the user can harvest a significant amount of wind energy, much larger than with an equivalent sail fixed to a mast.

 The kite and the lines are light, in the range between 2 and 4 kg, but the aerodynamic drag can be significant since the kite can travel much faster than a windsurf sail.
 Therefore, part of the energy harvested is spent in the movement of the kite itself, but the remainder propels the user and the board.

-For instance, a user riding towards the beach rises the kite to slow it down and convert traction into lift.
-Then, instead of speed he feels an increase of the force upwards, necessary to keep himself above the breaking waves.
+For instance, a user riding toward the beach raises the kite to slow it down and convert traction into lift.
+Then, instead of speed he feels an increase of the force upward, necessary to keep himself above the breaking waves.

 Another specific advantage of the kite being able to be swept at will, is that the user can take advantage of the atmosphere boundary layer, either rising the kite to harvest the stronger winds blowing in the higher zone of the wind window, or during overpowering gusts he can drive the kite low, skimming the water near the edge of the wind window.

 Air temperature and humidity

 Seasoned kiteboarders frequently attribute to moist and hotter air a notable reduction in kite performance.
 In fact the lift force of a kite is proportional to the air density.
 Since both the temperature and the relative humidity are important detrimental factors in the air density, the kiters subjective valuation is correct.

 In the range between 10 °C and 40 °C a kite loses approximately 0.4% of lift per degree Celsius.
-It means that a kiter practicing one given day in the Baltic, and then travelling to the Mediterranean, could experience 10% less pull using the very same kite at the very same wind speed.
+It means that a kiter practicing one given day in the Baltic, and then travelling to the Mediterranean, could experience 10% less pull using the same kite at the same wind speed.